It’s All His Fault: Joe Scarborough Says Trump Directly Responsible For Domestic Terror Threat

 “There were times when you talked to him and he seemed weirdly pleased that his supporters would beat up other people in the audience,” Scarborough said. “[It] was deeply disturbing, and we saw it.”

-The Coast Guard lieutenant, Christopher Paul Hasson is alleged to have ties to white supremacist groups.
+The Coast Guard lieutenant, Christopher Paul Hasson, is alleged to have ties to white supremacist groups.
 He reportedly had a list of media figures and Democratic lawmakers he was researching with an eye toward perpetrating an attack – a list that included the co-host of Morning Joe.
 And Scarborough laid Hasson’s plot directly at the feet of the president, blaming what he termed Trump’s use of “Stalinist phrases like ‘enemies of the people’ that only tyrants have used in the past.”

 The New York Times reporting is false.
 They are a true ENEMY OF THE PEOPLE!